Chess-GPT's Internal World Model

 Introduction

-Note: This work has since been turned into a paper, but the average reader will probably prefer the blog post.
+Note: This work has since been turned into a paper accepted to the Conference on Language Modeling, but the average reader will probably prefer the blog post.
 There is also a second blog post, Manipulating Chess-GPT’s World model.

 However, this only worked for a model trained on a synthetic dataset of games uniformly sampled from the Othello game tree.
 They tried the same techniques on a model trained using games played by humans and had poor results.
 To me, this seemed like a major caveat to the findings of the paper which may limit its real world applicability.
 We cannot, for example, generate code by uniformly sampling from a code tree.